Steel Bridge and Cherry Blossom Trees in Portland Oregon United States

 Portland’s food scene has a reputation for being one of the best in the country, and this walking food tour really showed us why!
 We had so much fun exploring Portland’s coolest neighborhoods, and it was such a great way to avoid the tourist traps and visit the spots that Portlanders love!

-We started on a high with a housemade sausage and fried egg sandwich on buttery sourdough.
+We started on a high with a house-made sausage and fried egg sandwich on buttery sourdough.
 Then, as we walked through the charming Pearl District, we stopped for a local drink and a soft, chewy pretzel with a yummy dipping sauce.
 We were in heaven!

-Next up, we tried some rich tonkotsu ramen and then just when we thought we couldn’t eat any more, our guide revealed the secret dish.
-We won’t spoil the surprise but we promise you’re in for a treat!
+Next up, we tried some rich tonkotsu ramen, and then just when we thought we couldn’t eat any more, our guide revealed the secret dish.
+We won’t spoil the surprise, but we promise you’re in for a treat!
 We capped off the tour with a bright pink Simpsons-themed donut and finished up with a coffee at a cozy cafe.

 Beyond the food, I loved how our guide wove in stories about Portland’s history, architecture, and vibrant food culture.
 It felt like getting an insider’s tour of the city while eating my way through its best bites.
 If you’re visiting Portland, this tour is a must, but please come hungry, because you’ll leave absolutely stuffed!

-• Rating: 4.3 stars (check 300+ reviews here)
+• Rating: 4.9 stars (check 100+ reviews here)

-• Free cancellation: Yes
+• Free Cancellation: Yes

 • Price: Check price here!

-10. Go wine tasting in Oregon’s famous Willamette Valley region
+14. Go wine tasting in Oregon’s famous Willamette Valley region

 Daniel-and-Bailey-take-a-selfie-while-drinking-wine-in the Willamette Valley region on a tour from Portland Oregon